bluebbberry/Seamantic/README.md

 # SePost

-Semantic-web-first Mastodon client - allows access to and helps to grow the dbpedia.org database
+Semantic-web-first Mastodon client - allows access and helps to grow the dbpedia.org database by posting all data to dbpedia.org, too (you can also temporarily disable "SePosting").